adie9/intro-dropdown/README.md

 ### What I learned

 I learned a more optimal way to create responsive navbars.
-I prioritized mobiile-first.
+I prioritized mobile-first.

 ### Continued development